 |Administration fee||Review of agreement (c)||£21 + valuation fee (a)|

 |Percentage interest rate||Interest will be charged from the start of the agreement and will be added on a compound basis||Currently 0.95% (e)|

 (a) Any valuation fees we incur will be recharged to you at the actual rate.

-(b) When the total amount deferred equals approximately 50% of the value of your property, we need to revalue your property to review and possibly adjust the maximum amount that you are allowed to defer.
+(b) When the total amount deferred equals approximately 50 per cent of the value of your property, we need to revalue your property to review and possibly adjust the maximum amount that you are allowed to defer.

-(c) When the total amount deferred equals approximately 70% of the maximum amount you are allowed to defer, we will carry out a full review of the agreement.
-This is to review the cost of your care, discuss your future plans and the effect these will have on future costs, discuss when you might be eligible for council support and consider if a deferred payment continues to be the best way to meet your
+(c) When the total amount deferred equals approximately 70per cent of the maximum amount you are allowed to defer, we will carry out a full review of the agreement.
+This is to review the cost of your care, discuss your future plans and the effect these will have on future costs, discuss when you might be eligible for Council support and consider if a deferred payment continues to be the best way to meet your

-(e) % interest rate is set nationally and reviewed on 1 January and 1 July each year.
+(e) Percentage interest rate is set nationally and reviewed on 1 January and 1 July each year.